nuveo/cv-test/README.md

 Fork this project and create a branch with your `first + last name` on it.
 For instance, a branch naming "Antonio Silva" will define that the candidate with the same name is uploading the code with the solution for the chosen tests.
 Please, give the scripts and code in separate folders (with the same name as the provided file folders) to facilitate our analysis.

 Also, we expect that the candidate can explain the procedure and strategy adopted by using a lot of commentaries or even a separated README file.
-Be free to choose what is more suitable for you, but keep it simple and clear to understand.
+This description part is very important to facilitates our understanding of your solution!
+Remember that the first technical contact with the candidate is by these coding tests.
+Even though we reinforces the importance of the documentation and code explanation, we are very flexible to give the candidate the freedom to choose what will be the type of communication (e.g. README files, code commentaries, etc).

 After all the analysis and coding being done, create a pull request (PR) in this repository.